 Once you’re confident you qualify, you’ll need to attach Form 2555 or Form 2555-EZ alongside your Federal Tax Return.
 As you may have guessed, Form 2555-EZ is indeed easier to fill out and requires less paperwork.
 However, you should only use Form 2555-EZ if you are not planning on utilizing the Foreign Housing Exclusion, because that would preclude you from doing so.
 If you plan to deduct qualified housing expenses, you’ll need to use Form 2555, but that one form allows you to elect to use both the FEIE and the Foreign Housing Deduction.

 The Foreign Earned Income Exclusion 2019 Limits

 Every year, the amount of the FEIE is adjusted for inflation.
 And sometimes, this can cause confusion.
-For instance, for the tax year 2018, the earliest estimates of the allowable excludable amount came in at $104,100, but the final and official amount for the FEIE came in slightly less than expected at $103,900.
+For instance, early projections of the new FEIE limit may underestimate or overestimate the allowed excludable amount.
 The Foreign Earned Income Exclusion 2019 limit is $105,900, while the limit for 2020 will be $107,600.

 Avoid Common Foreign Earned Income Exclusion 2019 Mistakes

 According to the IRS, a frequent error made by those who want to use the FEIE is assuming that, since the income is excludable from tax, the taxpayer is not required to report income under the limit.
 In other words, some taxpayers believe the exclusion recuses them from filing requirements if their income is under the limit.
 Don’t make that mistake!
 You must still file annual Federal Tax Returns, and in order to exclude this income, you must qualify and fill out the required Form 2555.